Gray vs Blue vs Green Contacts on Brown Eyes: Honest Comparison

 Gray: the default answer

-Gray wins on the combination that matters: it contrasts hard against brown pigment and exists abundantly as a real eye color, so nobody questions it.
-Cool steel grays read editorial; warm grays with brown undertones read soft.
-If you are deciding between all three with no other information, buy gray.
-Start with Ocean Cyan Gray or Vika Tricolor Gray in the gray contacts for dark eyes collection.
+Gray wins on the combination that matters.
+It contrasts hard against brown pigment, so it actually shows up, and it exists abundantly as a real eye color, so nobody questions it.
+Cool steel grays read editorial; warm grays with a brown undertone read soft.
+It is also the least demanding of the three — it needs no particular makeup, no particular lighting, and no particular skin tone to work.

 How to decide in 30 seconds

-- Want people to notice something changed, but not what?
+Want people to notice something changed, but not what?
 Gray.

 FAQ